-40 Each specified array name has the array attribute.
-The array properties for an array must not be specified in more than one of these statements in a program unit.
+Each specified array name has the ARRAY attribute.
+The array properties for an array must not be specified in more than one of these statements in a scoping unit.
+30

-5.2.6 INITIALIZE Statement.
-The INITIALIZE statement provides a means of initially defining values for variables.
+5.2.6 DATA Statement.
+A DATA statement is used to provide initial values for variables.